 “I’d love to do nothing” — that’s all I wanted from this holiday.
 Perhaps take some walks, breathe in the fresh air, and eat local delicacies.
-Moments later we tugged our luggage into a homestay in an idyllic setting, I could hear the downpour outside.
+Moments later, we tugged our luggage into a homestay in an idyllic setting; I could hear the downpour outside.
 I sank into a chair near the window and watched the rain wash the entire town.
 Not a soul in sight.
 Even the scheduled toy train didn’t show up.
-But I was easily pacified with hot roti, aloo dum, and soupy dal, as our host regaled stories of a nearby village.
-A plan was laid out.
+But I was quickly calmed with hot roti, aloo dum, and soupy dal, as our host regaled stories of a nearby village.
+A plan was laid out!
 I could barely sleep that night, and the crickets agreed.
 I mean, the racket was nothing like what you’d hear in the city.

-Kurseong — many will ask you to steer clear from it.
+Kurseong — many will ask you to steer clear of it.
 You might even consider ditching it for Darjeeling because everything this town has, Darjeeling has and more (so it claims).
 Deluged in fog, the beauty of this town is best seen when you walk through the village area.
-Beaming faces, idle dogs, and train tracks could barely hold my attention because I was taking a peek into the colourful homes (sorry for the intrusion) with snug kitchen gardens, glass bottles turned into vases, and trees bearing moody flowers.
+Beaming faces (how is everyone so friendly here?), idle dogs, and train tracks barely held my attention.
+Sorry for the intrusion, but I looked at the colourful homes with snug kitchen gardens, bottles of glass upcycled into vases, and trees bearing moody flowers.
 The entire town appeared like a shapeshifter that could scamper between being too cheerfully green and gloomily grey.
-Both the moods, I was quite okay with.
+Both the moods, I was pretty okay with.

-Things may seem slow and silent, but the market area is where all the hullaballoo happens.
-Dotted with tiny stores selling handicrafts, baked goods, newspapers, this is where you’ll spot the railway station too.
-Which is also home to the DHR Museum — a quaint museum of archives that gave me a glimpse of how the first Himalayan railway track was built, photographs and artefacts, and a bygone era that had the nerve to do what some thought was impossible.
+The pockets of Kurseong are slow and calm — the only noise is that of a distant house playing music or a passing truck.
+But the market area is where all the hullaballoo happens.
+Dotted with tiny stores selling handicrafts, baked goods, vegetables and newspapers — this is where you'll spot the railway station.
+Tucked inside this station is the DHR Museum — a quaint museum of archives that offers a glimpse of how the first Himalayan railway track was built through photographs and artefacts.
+It stands a testament to the bygone era that had the nerve to do what some thought was impossible.